-- Do you trust your traveler’s instinct to know when a situation or person is suspicious, dangerous, or just trying to get into your pants?
+- Do you trust your traveler’s instinct to know when a situation or person is suspicious, dangerous, or trying to get into your pants?

 - Will you be okay if you’re the only girl around for potentially days on end?

-- Are you ready to put in effort to figure out where to stay or how to get places ahead of time?
+- Are you ready to put in an effort to figure out where to stay or how to get places ahead of time?

 - Are you okay with potentially having a male police escort with you for hours on end?